gardener/logging/pkg/client/README.md

 ## Overview

 The client package abstracts the complexity of sending logs to different backends.
-All clients implement the `Output` interface, which provides a consistent API regardless of the underlying transport mechanism.
+All clients implement the `api.Output` interface (in [`pkg/client/api`](./api)), which provides a consistent API regardless of the underlying transport mechanism.
+Consumers depending only on the contract can import `pkg/client/api` without pulling in the OTLP/stdout/noop implementations.

 The package supports:
 - **Multiple protocols**: OTLP over gRPC and HTTP